Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 eDiscovery is the electronic aspect of identifying, collecting, and preserving ESI (Electronically Stored Info) for legal purpose.
 This info must be presented in case of an investigation or a lawsuit.

+### Legal Hold

+Legal hold is a preservation order sometimes issued during e-discovery to ensure that potential evidence is immutable.

+Legal holds are implemented to ensure the preservation of potential evidence relevant to a legal case.
+This includes documents, emails, electronic records, hard drives, computers...

+### Chain of Custody

+The chain of custody refers to the chronological documentation showing the seizure, custody, control, transfer, analysis, and disposition of physical or electronic evidence during the course of an investigation.
+The chain of custody is required to guarantee that the evidence has not been tampered with, so it is admissible in a court of law.

 ## Jailbreaking

 Jailbreaking an iPhone or an iPad is the process of hacking its software to remove restriction.